minkphp/docs/guides/drivers.rst

-Element visibility      No                 Yes        No      Yes       Yes JS evaluation           No                 Yes        Yes     Yes       Yes Window resizing         No                 Yes        No      No        No Window maxizing         No                 Yes        No      Yes       No
+Element visibility      No                 Yes        No      Yes       Yes JS evaluation           No                 Yes        Yes     Yes       Yes Window resizing         No                 Yes        No      No        No Window maximizing       No                 Yes        No      Yes       No
 ======================  =================  =========  ======  ========  ====